sikander441/Basic-Setup-CSGO-ACT/index.md

 1.)
-Go to the website to download MOSS: [nohope.eu](https://nohope.eu) 2.)
-On the right hand side, download MOSS
+Go to the website to download MOSS: [nohope.eu](https://nohope.eu)

+2.)
+On the right hand side, download MOSS as shown in the image below